This post is also available in: Português (Portuguese (Brazil))

 Santa Severina is an ancient medieval village situated in the center of Crotone province, halfway between the Ionian Sea and the Sila Mountains.
 The small town rises on a cliff to the center of a vast valley that makes it look like a great stone ship.
 In addition to being a historical place of particular interest, Santa Severina, which rises from a rocky projection, is also one of the most beautiful medieval villages in all Italy; it will be surprising to stop for a visit, maybe accompanied by a cold coffee or a brioche with ice cream.

 When you talk about Calabria, you automatically think about the sea.
 The fact that you can ski in the area always makes everyone astonished and, yet, the snow conditions are often better than many other Alpine locations.
+It is a priceless feeling!
 In Calabria you can ski on the Pollino, Sila and Aspromonte, for example; Gambarie may be considered the most important mountain town of the province of Reggio Calabria and is among the most important of the south.

 The landscape is truly spectacular, with centuries-old beech forests, crystal clear creeks and silent mountains.
 Two modern cable cars take tourists and skiers to the peaks of Mount Scirocco and Mount Nardello.
 When you return to the city, you can taste so many typical dishes created with mushrooms, cheese, ricotta and meat, all from local farms.